Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Related Work

-The jailbreak prompt is a malicious instruction aiming to elicit the model to generate potentially harmful or unexpected content, originating from social media blogs~\citep{JailbreakChat} and gaining traction on platforms like Reddit.
-A popular instance of a jailbreak, known as DAN (Do Anything Now), is highlighted in several web articles.
+The jailbreak prompt is a malicious instruction aimed at inducing the model to generate potentially harmful or unexpected content.
+Such prompts originate from social media blogs~\citep{JailbreakChat} and gain traction on platforms like Reddit.
+A well-known instance of a jailbreak, referred to as \texttt{DAN} (Do Anything Now), has been highlighted in several web articles.

-In the academic community, \citet{perez2022ignore} demonstrate how prompt injection could be used to hijack the goal of the model or leak the original prompt and instructions. \citet{kang2023exploiting} show that these language models could be attacked in ways similar to traditional program attacks, exploiting their similar capabilities to standard computer programs. \citet{greshake2023youve} tackle the problem of LLMs from a computer security standpoint, demonstrating indirect prompt-injection threats to applications that involve LLMs and the consequences of a compromised language model integrated system. \citet{wei2023jailbroken} investigate the reasons behind the success of such attacks, hypothesizing two failure modes of safety training: competing objectives and mismatched generalization.
+In the academic community, \citet{perez2022ignore} demonstrated how prompt injection could be used to hijack the model's intended goal or leak the original prompt and instructions. \citet{kang2023exploiting} showed that these language models could be vulnerable to attacks similar to traditional software attacks, exploiting their comparable capabilities to standard computer programs.
+From a computer security perspective, \citet{greshake2023youve} addressed the issue of LLMs by demonstrating indirect prompt-injection threats in applications involving LLMs, as well as the potential consequences of a compromised language model integrated system.
+Furthermore, \citet{wei2023jailbroken} investigated the reasons behind the success of such attacks and proposed two potential failure modes of safety training: competing objectives and mismatched generalization.

-Most research focuses on analyzing the success rate of jailbreaking\citep{wang2023decodingtrust,liu2023jailbreaking,rao2023tricking} LLMs using different types of popular jailbreak prompts available on the internet.
-Assessing text safety alone is not comprehensive in understanding why jailbreak prompts succeed.
+Most research focuses on analyzing the success rate of jailbreaking~\citep{wang2023decodingtrust,liu2023jailbreaking,rao2023tricking} LLMs using different types of popular jailbreak prompts available online.
+Assessing text safety alone is not comprehensive for understanding why jailbreak prompts succeed.
 This is because there are cases where malicious instructions are present, but the model incorrectly identifies them as instructions to be executed, resulting in lower LLM robustness.